polterguy/polterguy.github.io/documentation/magic.lambda.io/index.md

 ### [io.folder.copy]

 Copies the specified source folder to its specified destination folder.
+Notice, this slot doesn't copy the folder itself, but rather the folder's content.
+Below is an example.

 ```
 io.folder.copy:/misc/source-folder/
    .:/misc/destination-folder/
 ```

+After invocation of the above, every single file and folder inside your _"source-folder"_ can now be found as a copy inside your _"destination-folder"_.

 ### [io.file.load]